LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab06/Lab6Instructions.md

 You will create tables with the following features:

-- Rows with multiple cells (td elements).
+- Rows with multiple cells (td elements)
-- Headings.
+- Headings
 - Borders
-- Row and column spans.
+- Row and column spans
 - A caption
+- Footer
+- CSS styling

-### Part A: A weekly class schedule
+### Part A: a weekly class schedule

 Make a table that represents your weekly schedule (it can be real or fictitious).